 Special Olympics Unified Sports® combines people with intellectual disabilities (traditional Special Olympics athletes) and without intellectual disabilities (called partners) on sports teams for training and competition.
 In Rhode Island, Unified Sports® programs are offered in soccer, basketball, volleyball, softball, golf, sailing, bowling, flag football, tennis, cross-country running, cycling, croquet and senior sports.

 Using sports to help break down barriers that have historically kept people apart, Unified Sports® promotes meaningful inclusion and acceptance of people with intellectual disabilities in the community.
 In fact, 93% of partners say they gained a better understanding of their teammates through Unified Sports®.

 Unified Sports® is particularly successful in school settings, creating an inclusive environment where everyone benefits.
-Special education students experience new social opportunities and make new friends they may not have otherwise.
+Students with intellectual disabilities experience new social opportunities and make new friends they may not have otherwise.
 Their non-disabled peers learn valuable lessons of character development and may serve as mentors.
 Many parents and siblings also find that Unified Sports® offers a new way to spend time together and meet other families.